bgerber123/Wolverine-WAFWA-Survey2022-Manuscript/README.md

 ### Wolverine 2017 Spatial Occupancy Workflow

-1) The file `data.summarizing.2017.r` reads in the appropriate input files and primarily creates an .RData file (`wolv2017.spatial.data`) which is used as input for all analyses of the 2017 survey data.
+1) The file `data.summarizing.2017.r` reads in the appropriate input files and creates an .RData file (`wolv2017.spatial.data`) which is used as input for all analyses of the 2017 survey data.
-2) The spatial occupancy model fitting using the 2017 data is done via file `fit.survey1.2017.spatial.occ.r`.
-The model object that contains the 2017 spatial occupancy model is saved in object `sp.occ2017.3`.
+2) The primary spatial occupancy model fitting using the 2017 data is done via file `fit.survey1.2017.spatial.occ.r`.
+The model object that contains the 2017 spatial occupancy model is saved in object `sp.occ2017.3` and will be located in the folder, `outputs`.
-4) The primary spatial occupancy model is also fit in file `fit.survey1.2017.spatial.occ.convergence.eval.r` to evaluate parameter convergence (via Gelman-Rubin diagnostic).
+4) The spatial occupancy model is also fit in file `fit.survey1.2017.spatial.occ.convergence.eval.r` to evaluate parameter convergence (via Gelman-Rubin diagnostic) using multiple chains.
-5) Model results summarizing and some plotting is done in file `results.summarize.spatial.occ.2017.r`
+5) Some model results are examined in file `results.summarize.spatial.occ.2017.r`

 ### Wolverine 2022 Spatial Occupancy Workflow

-1) The file `data.summarizing.2022.r` reads in the appropriate input files and primarily creates an .RData file (`wolv2022.spatial.data`) which is used as input for all analyses of the 2022 survey data.
+1) The file `data.summarizing.2022.r` reads in the appropriate input files and  creates an .RData file (`wolv2022.spatial.data`) which is used as input for all analyses of the 2022 survey data.
-2) The spatial occupancy model fitting is done via file `fit.survey2.2022.spatial.occ.r`.
-The model object that contains the 2022 spatial occupancy model is save in object `sp.occ2022.gr.hab.bait`.
+2) The primary spatial occupancy model fitting is done via file `fit.survey2.2022.spatial.occ.r`.
+The model object that contains the 2022 spatial occupancy model is save in object `sp.occ2022.gr.hab.bait` and wil be located in the folder, `outputs`.
-4) The spatial occupancy model is also fit in file `fit.survey2.2022.spatial.occ.convergence.eval.r` to evaluate parameter convergence (via Gelman-Rubin diagnostic).
+4) The spatial occupancy model is also fit in file `fit.survey2.2022.spatial.occ.convergence.eval.r` to evaluate parameter convergence (via Gelman-Rubin diagnostic) using multiple chains.
-5) Model results summarizing and some plotting is done in file `results.summarize.spatial.occ.2022.r`
+5) Some model results are examined in file `results.summarize.spatial.occ.2022.r`

 ### Wolverine 2017-2022 Spatial Occupancy Comparison Workflow

-1) The file `plot.2017.2022.data.comparison.r` aligns the 2017 and 2022 survey data to compare and plot the data.
-2) The file `results.spatial.occ.comparison.2017.2022.r` aligns the results from the two surveys and summarizes results.
+1) The file `results.spatial.occ.comparison.2017.2022.r` aligns the results from the two surveys and summarizes results.

 ### Wolverine 2022 Non-Spatial Occuapncy Modeling Workflow